-How To Control Anger?
-16 Actionable Ways
+How To Control Your Anger?
+16 Ways To Stop Being Angry

-These techniques will include self-awareness and recognizing the early signs of anger, calming and relaxation exercises, cognitive restructuring to reframe negative thoughts, effective communication and assertiveness skills, and problem-solving and conflict-resolution strategies.
+The techniques will include self-awareness and recognizing the early signs of anger, calming and relaxation exercises, cognitive restructuring to reframe negative thoughts, effective communication and assertiveness skills, and problem-solving and conflict-resolution strategies.

 - Identify your triggers